DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architecutres.md

 EMBEDDED WLC

-- The WLC is embedded within a SWITCH
+- The WLC is embedded within a switch
-- An EMBEDDED WLC can support up to about 200 APs
+- An embedded WLC can support up to about 200 APs
-- If more than 200 APs are needed, more SWITCHES with EMBEDDED WLCs can be added
+- If more than 200 APs are needed, more switches with embedded WLCs can be added

 ![image](https://github.com/psaumur/CCNA/assets/106411237/fc6a79f2-a7b5-4b5a-99d6-b94238362e8e)